rmichon/mobile3D/misc/intro.md

-# Mobile Device Augmentation Library
+# Mobile 3D: Mobile Device Augmentation Library

 This library contains a set of variables and functions to facilitate the design of mobile device augmentations towards musical instrument making.
 The main idea behind this concept is to place mobile devices at the heart of hybrid musical instruments that are partly physical and partly virtual.
 In its current state, this library focuses on passive augmentations that leverage elements already present on the device: microphone, speaker, sensors (accelerometers, gyroscope, touch screen, etc.).